neclimdul/marketo-rest/docs/Lead/Api/LeadsApi.md

 Push Lead to Marketo

-Upserts a lead, and generates a Push Lead to Marketo activity.
+Upserts a lead and generates a Push Lead to Marketo activity.
 Required Permissions: Read-Write Lead

 ### Example
 ```php